polymec/polymec-dev/docs/style_guide.rst

 Length of a Function Body
 -------------------------

-There is no formal limit to the length of a Polymec function.
+There is no formal limit to the length of a Polymec function implementation.
 If breaking up a function into separate functions is practical, feel free to do so.
 However, creating lots of ancillary structure just to break up a long function is counterproductive.
 Use your judgement.

 The function indeed may be poorly designed if it is difficult to break up.
 On the other hand, if the function is performing a complicated task with lots